LogLevel

 # drweb-ctl cfset HTTPD.AdminListen -a 10.20.30.45:5678

-If no value is specified, it is impossible to use the HTTP API and the web interface (if it is installed).
+If no value is specified, it is impossible to use HTTP API and the management web interface.

 Default value: 127.0.0.1:4443